 Multi-instructor and marketplace features

-Reporting, integrations, and LMS ecosystem
+Reporting, integrations, and ecosystem

-Pricing
+Pricing snapshot

 – LearnDash: Paid-only.
-As of 2025, $199/yr (1 site), $399/yr (10 sites), $799/yr (unlimited).
-Many desired features are separate paid add-ons (Instructor Role, Gradebook, ProPanel, Ratings/Reviews, Groups).
+Typical tiers include $199/yr (1 site), $399/yr (10 sites), $799/yr (unlimited); many features exist as separate paid extensions.

 Which should you choose?